ofirpress/ofirpress.github.io/about.md

 I am a graduate student in the Paul G. Allen School for Computer Science & Engineering at the University of Washington, where I am very fortunate to be advised by [Noah Smith](https://homes.cs.washington.edu/~nasmith/).

+In my research I try to better understand the building blocks of neural NLP—the embedding/softmax layers, and the LSTM and self-attention modules—in order to make them faster, smaller, and more accurate.

 Previously, I completed my Bachelor's and Master's degrees in Computer Science at Tel Aviv University and briefly worked as a software developer.

-In my research I try to find simple methods that make neural language and translation models faster, smaller and more accurate.

 ### Papers ([Google Scholar](https://scholar.google.com/citations?user=LeHa8psAAAAJ))